Frequently Asked Questions

 Planning ahead will help you to think more clearly in an emergency situation, and it is the best way to ensure your safety.

-The best type of Personal Security Alarm ...
+Best Type of Personal Security Alarm ...

-Electronic personal alarms have a number of features, and the need varies depending on the individual.
+Personal protection alarms have a number of features, and the need varies depending on the individual.

 Is it Readily Available?

 It is important to keep your personal alarm close at hand.
-Convenience is the single most important factor when choosing your personal alarm!
+Convenience is the single most important factor when choosing your alarm!

 If you are attacked, it is likely to be a surprise, and an assailant will not wait around while you locate your alarm.